 DIY Wedding Decorations

 While you might still choose handmade lace for a wedding gown, for reception decorations, more affordable machine-made versions are readily available in almost every format.
 To use lace as part of a simple, rustic wedding, combine its ethereal beauty with natural, rough-hewn fabrics such as jute, hessian or burlap.
 These fabrics are easy to obtain and are a great starting point for DIY wedding decorations.
+They can be used alongside wholesale wedding linen to create table runners, chair sashes and decorative bows.

 It’s possible to buy burlap and lace combined as a ribbon or pre-made into cutlery pockets or lace-inspired paper doilies.
 Versatile wedding items like these can help you to make that romantic and delicate lace theme a reality without breaking the budget or over-taxing your craft skills.